stuffedwombat/stuffedwombat.github.io/games.md

 **current projects**
 - design consulting for "We Are Screwed" by Rarebyte
-- waiting to release first commercial game
+- some more design consulting
-- sequel to Handulum+
+- still waiting to release first commercial game
-- small browser games
+- trying to make one game / week?

 **good games**
 - <a href="https://www.newgrounds.com/portal/view/722470" target="_blank">Detiled</a> (2018) The ground is gone.